dupgit/sauvegarde/README.md

       -p, --port=NUMBER                Port NUMBER on which to listen.
       -x, --exclude=FILENAME           Exclude FILENAME from being saved.

--x (--exclude=FILENAME) can be used multiple times to exclude more than one file or directory.
+The latest option -x or --exclude=FILENAME can be used multiple times to exclude more than one file or directory.
+This option will add excluded directories to the list of excluded directory obtained from a specified configuration file if any.

 ### The restore program (the one that saves your life when needed)